angular/angularfire/docs/universal/getting-started.md

 ## 4.0 Build Scripts

-Update your `package.json` with the following build scripts.
+Update your `package.json` with the following build scripts, replacing `YOUR_PROJECT_NAME` with the name of your project.

 ```js
 "scripts": {